prog-1/maps-ex02-duplicate-contacts/README.md

 Write a function `func createPhoneBook(names []string, numbers []string) map[string]string`, where `names` is a slice of names entered by the user and `numbers` is a slice of phone numbers entered by the user.

 A name may be entered multiple times.
-In this case, the map must store the first phone number occurrence.
+In this case, the map must store the last phone number occurrence.

 Create tests for the `createPhoneBook` function.